-The fish finder calculates the distance between its transducer and underwater objects like fish, lake bottom or seabed.
-The results are shown in different colors or shades of gray according to echo strength.
+The fish finder determines the distance between its transducer and underwater objects such as fish, lake bottom or seabed and displays the results in different colors or shades of gray according to echo strength.

-The ultrasonic waves transmitted through water move at a constant speed of approximately 4800 feet (1500 meters) per second.
-When a sound wave "hits" an underwater object like fish or sea bottom, part of the sound wave is reflected toward the source.
-To find the depth to an object, the fish finder calculates the time difference between the transmission of a sound wave and the time the reflected sound wave is received.
+Ultrasonic waves transmitted through water travel at a nearly constant speed of 4800 feet (1500 meters) per second.
+When a sound wave strikes an underwater object such as fish or sea bottom, part of the sound wave is reflected back toward the source.
+Thus by calculating the time difference between the transmission of a sound wave and the reception of the reflected sound wave, the depth to the object can be determined.